SUMMARY

 Another KPMG early career scheme is the KPMG internships.
 Find out more about it below!

-KPMG internships are structured, short-term work experiences designed for university students or recent graduates to gain real-world exposure in professional services, work on real client projects, receive mentorship, and develop professional skills.
+KPMG internships are structured, short-term work experiences for students or recent graduates to gain real-world exposure and mentorship.
+Job functions include Audit, Tax, Advisory, Legal, Operations, Marketing and Communications, Finance, HR, Technology, and Client Services.

 Learn more about the requirements for the KPMG internships below.

-With this, we have been able to cover all you need to know about the KPMG hiring process, online assessments, interviews, and undergraduate and graduate programs that you could apply to.
+With this, we have covered all you need to know about the KPMG hiring process, assessments, interviews, and early career programmes.

 Before you start your KPMG application, explore our FAQ section below for more answers about the KPMG recruitment process.

-The KPMG recruitment process typically takes several weeks to a few months from application to final decision, depending on the role and location.
-Some roles may progress faster, especially if deadlines are rolling.
+It typically takes several weeks to a few months from application to final decision, depending on the role and location.
+Rolling deadlines may progress faster.

-KPMG usually responds within 1–3 weeks after the final stage (e.g., Launch Pad).
-However, response times may vary based on application volume.
-Keep an eye on your email for updates.
-If you are not selected, you’ll be notified via a formal email.
+KPMG usually responds within 1-3 weeks after the Launch Pad, though response times may vary.
+If unsuccessful, you will be notified by email.

-KPMG does not publicly disclose the pass rate of its online assessments.
-Success depends on your performance, the role applied for, and the competition.
-To boost your chances, get familiar with the tests by practicing consistently with our practice assessments.
+KPMG does not publicly disclose its pass rate.
+Success depends on your performance, the role applied for, and the competition, so practice consistently.
+To boost your chances, get familiar with the tests by practising consistently with our practice assessments.

-Yes, KPMG allows candidates to reapply after 6 -12 months.
-It’s advised to reflect on any feedback you received and prepare more thoroughly for your next attempt.
+Yes, KPMG allows candidates to reapply after 6-12 months.
+Reflect on any feedback received and prepare more thoroughly for your next attempt.

-Do you want to pass your KPMG online assessments, first time?
-Sign up to take numerical, logical, verbal reasoning and situational judgement practice tests today with GF, the only aptitude practice test experts providing practice test solutions to over 150 UK universities and their students, and also across Asia and continental Europe.
-Practice with peace of mind without commitment to a full 100% money-back guarantee if you do not pass your job tests.
-Correct answers to example questions: Numerical Reasoning Test – C Verbal Reasoning Test – B Logical Reasoning: C
+Start preparing for the KPMG recruitment process with GF today, the only aptitude practice test experts providing practice test solutions to over 150 UK universities and their students, and also across Asia and continental Europe.
+Practice with peace of mind; no subscription required, and a full 100% money-back guarantee if you do not pass your job tests.

-Do you want to pass your KPMG online assessments, first time?
-Sign up to take numerical, logical, verbal reasoning and situational judgement practice tests today with GF, the only aptitude practice test experts providing practice test solutions to over 150 UK universities and their students, and also across Asia and continental Europe.
+Start preparing for the KPMG recruitment process with GF today, the only aptitude practice test experts providing practice test solutions to over 150 UK universities and their students, and also across Asia and continental Europe.

-Practice with peace of mind without commitment to a full 100% money-back guarantee if you do not pass your job tests.
+Practice with peace of mind; no subscription required, and a full 100% money-back guarantee if you do not pass your job tests.